HarshitAgarwal1/PushupCount/README.md

 Please read the
 [Bugs And Todo List](app/BugsAndTodo.md) file for details on contributing

+For a summary of feature lists, click [here](app/Otherfeatureplans.md).

 Also Checkout The UI Designs From
 [UI Designs](UIDesign/) .